react-boilerplate/react-boilerplate/README.md

 ## Setup

-1. Clone this repo using `git clone git@github.com:mxstbr/react-boilerplate`
+1. Clone this repo using `git clone git@github.com:mxstbr/react-boilerplate`.

+2. Delete the existing git repository by running `rm -rf .git`.

+3. Initialize a new git repository with `git init`, `git add .` and `git commit -m "Initial commit"`.

-2. Run `npm install` to install the dependencies.
+4. Run `npm install` to install the dependencies.

-3. Run `grunt` to start the local web server.
+5. Run `grunt` to start the local web server.

-4. Go to `http://localhost:8000` and you should see the app running!
+6. Go to `http://localhost:8000` and you should see the app running!

 ## CSS Structure